 "I ARE A WRITER!"
 School assembly talk (Duration 45 mins)

-An informative (and hopefully entertaining) Powerpoint presentation for larger groups.
-This talk is geared towards school assemblies.
+In this informative, entertaining, Powerpoint presentation for larger groups, Jon talks about some of the differences between UK English and American English.
 Students learn a little about what goes into writing a novel, and get to see the publishing process from the writer's side of the book.

 Module 1 - Creating Colorful Characters

 Why do some characters come alive on the page while others get forgotten?